What is Green Deal?

 This scheme was originally set up and funded by the government, however this is no longer the case and funding is now provided independently.

-To find out more information, you can contact a Green Deal provider or assessor who can advise how your property could benefit from these improvements.
+To find out more information and to get a Green Deal assessment, you can contact a Green Deal provider or assessor who can advise how your property could benefit from these improvements.

 How Green Deal payments work

 If you have Green Deal improvements, you’ll be paying for them through your electricity bill.